bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 In this section we will be looking in detail at 8 positions in the genome, and determining whether they represent real events or artifacts.

-## Neighbouring somatic SNV and germline SNP
+## Neighbouring Somatic SNV and Germline SNP

 Navigate to position "chr21:19,479,237-19,479,814"